Akiel Raffie: Fleetwood Town

+2021–2023: Loans in Northern Ireland

 On 29 October 2021, it was confirmed that he would join Northern Premier League Premier Division side Bamber Bridge on a short-term loan deal.
 The move came after he had made his second appearance for Fleetwood's first team at the start of October and he had been a constant feature in Stephen Crainey's Development Squad.
 On 29 November 2021, he returned to Fleetwood having completed his loan but did enough to impress Brig manager Jamie Milligan in his short time there making multiple appearances.

 On 11 December 2021, he dropped down a division when he signed for Northern Premier League Division One West strugglers Kendal Town on a month's loan, as new Kendal chairman, Michael O'Neill, had strong ties with Fleetwood.
 He made his debut for the Mintcakes in the league clash away at Bootle.

 On 25 January 2022, he was back in the NPL Premier Division when he signed for Nantwich Town on a season-long loan.
 On 15 February 2022, on his birthday, he managed to get a hat-trick of assists in a 5–1 win over Stalybridge Celtic away from home.

+On 24 March 2023, he signed for Marine on loan until the end of the season.
+He was part of the side which won the Liverpool Senior Cup.

+At the end of the 2022–23 season, Raffie was released by Fleetwood Town and subsequently joined Portuguese 5th-tier side Espinho.
+On 24 September 2023, he scored Espinho's third goal in a 4–0 league victory at home to Águeda.

+On 24 November 2023, Raffie returned to Nantwich Town on a permanent deal.